fioritracker/help/docs/inst/min.md

 - SAP S/4 HANA 1503

 # Details
-Fiori Tracker frontend part requires SAP Gateway with SAP UI5 library at least version: 1.48.9 (UI software component in version: SAP_UI 752 SP00 (or above SP).).
-For systems that do not have UI5 library in this version Fiori Tracker can be still run from Technical launchpad.
+Fiori Tracker frontend part requires SAP Gateway with SAP UI5 library at least version: 1.48.9 (UI software component in version: SAP_UI 752 SP00 (or above Support Package).
+For systems that do not offer UI5 library in recommeded version Fiori Tracker can be still run from [Technical launchpad](../ui5lib-options.md).